 The good news?
 DreamHost offers 3 months of free domain email.

-After that, it’s only $1.67/mo per mailbox — unless you host your website on a higher-performance hosting plan, DreamPress, which features unlimited mailboxes, all included for $19.95 monthly.
+After that, it’s only $1.67/mo per mailbox, unless you host your website on a higher-performance hosting plan, DreamPress, which features unlimited mailboxes, all included for $19.95 monthly.

 When the approval team opens your site, you want them to think:

-“Ah, okay — they know what they’re doing.”
+“Ah, okay.
+They *know* what they’re doing.”

 Not:

-Before applying, publish at least:
+Before sending your affiliate application, publish at least:

 - 8–10 helpful, original posts

-- Content clearly tied to your niche
+- Content clearly tied to your affiliate niche

 - Posts that show you understand your audience

-If you’re an influencer/YouTuber, keep it simple:
+If you’re a social media creator or YouTuber, keep it simple:

 - Short summaries of your videos